ChrysoliteAzalea/giantess_story/story.md

 "Nice to meet you, Inessa.
 Thank you for coming.
 And I'm Anwyll.
 I'm 15 years old, I was transported to this world two weeks ago.
 Fragrance found me and took me to her home.
 I was a school student in my world.", Anwyll introduced himself.

 "Nice to meet you"

+Fragrance, Radiance, Anwyll and Inessa came to the kitchen and had a supper.
+After the meal, Fragrance and Radiance changed their home clothes to cute pajamas.

+"Hey, Anwyll!
+I have made this pajama for you.
+Would you like to try it on?", Fragrance asked.

+"Yes, surely".

+Anwyll hid behind the doll house and changed his clothes to pajama that Fragrance has made for him.

+"Wow, you look very cute in this pajama!", Radiance said to Anwyll.

+Soon, the slumber party started.
+Anwyll had fun with his new friends.
+They had snacks, played games, listened to the music.
+Before going to bed, they decided to watch a movie.
+Anwyll was sitting on Radiance, and Inessa was sitting near him.

+"Thank you for visiting me!
+I'm very glad to meet you!
+And thank you, Fragrance, for caring about me!", Anwyll said.

+"You're welcome, Anwyll!", Fragrance responded.

+Anwyll felt asleep during the movie.
+He was glad to make friends in the giant world that was foreign to him.